cfengine/documentation/reference/promise-types/services.markdown

 ### service_dependencies

-**Description**: A list of services on which the named service abstraction depends
+**Description:** A list of services on which the named service abstraction depends

 A list of services that must be running before the service can be started.